vermuz/angularjstudy/README.md

 ```

 # Interpolation
-# Creating a string by combining strings and placeholders
+## Creating a string by combining strings and placeholders

 In HTML,
 ```
 Hello {{ name }}!
 ```

+# Directive
+## Instruction to AngularJS to manipulate a piece of the DOM
+## e.g. add a class, hide this or create this